#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-What's my planting zone?
+How do I check my USDA planting zone?

-Check the USDA planting zone map, as planting zones have shifted slightly through the years.
+Check the USDA zone map, as planting zones have changed slightly over the years.
 Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

-If the soil is warm and pliable, consider planting your fruit, flower, or vegetable seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed envelope for when and how to sow seeds.

 Yes, for best results, if you raised plants indoors from seeds in your own plant nursery, harden them first before you transplant them.
-Hardening is the process of getting them used to the great outdoors.
+Hardening is the process of getting them used to the great outdoors and sun, rain, and temperature swings.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.
+Speak to a garden center associate or read your seed packets for more info on caring for your seedlings.

 Can I strengthen my seedlings before planting them outdoors?

 Get your sprouts used to breezy spring days and storms with a fan and keep fungus from growing in damp conditions.
 Set up an oscillating fan on low to mimic the wind.
-Just the gentlest breeze for several hours a day will do the trick — no need to prep them for a hurricane.
-The stems and leaves will get used to blowing in the breeze and not snap when a gust comes through.
+Just the gentlest breeze for several hours a day will do the trick.
+They'll gain strength even though you shouldn't see them moving.
 If you don't set up a fan, your seedlings may be more sensitive to strong winds.
 Try to plant between storms.

 The Home Depot Garden Center at Tulsa Central